ConanDW/DartBasicCalculator/README.md

 # DartBasicCalculator
 A basic calculator that I wrote in Dart.
 I use it on all of my command line only Unix or Linux servers.
 <br />
-Debian Based distro install instructions shown.
+Debian based distros install instructions are shown.
 <br />
 <b>Installation Steps</b>
 <br />